Ashwini-Rathod/Todo-Backend/README.md

 # Todo-Backend

 This project is about creating express api for a to do application.
+The git repository contains all the files that are used for setting up the express server.
+The user can start the execution by 'npm run start'.
 The application provides end points for the following CRUD operation:

 # Create a task: